 - Gizmo: They are mostly used for component configurations, and maybe server implementations.

 Python is known for its large repository of in-built libraries.
 One needs to simply import those libraries to use them without any snag.
-It is well known for building APIs following RESTful protocols and is one of the best ways to implement Microservices.
+It is well known for building APIs following RESTful protocols and is one of the best ways to implement microservice architecture.

 - Django, a Python framework, is known for its fast, excellent prototyping and implementation features, and provides better compatibility with PHP.